Skip to content

 — TL;DR / EXECUTIVE SUMMARY

-GEGMR (General Establishment for Geological & Mineral Resources) is Syria's state authority for mineral extraction and export, under the direct supervision of the Ministry of Petroleum & Mineral Resources.
-It is the only entity authorized to export phosphate rock from the Khneifess deposit.
-European buyers have two routes to source Syrian phosphate: a direct purchase from GEGMR (for large, institutional buyers willing to engage Syrian government entities directly) or purchase through an authorized Syrian or international trading intermediary who holds a GEGMR export licence.
+Two state entities govern Syria's phosphate exports.
+The General Establishment for Geology and Metal (المؤسسة العامة للجيولوجيا والثروة المعدنية) is Syria's state geological authority under the Ministry of Petroleum & Mineral Resources; it holds concession rights and issues export permits.
+The General Company for Phosphate and Mines (GECOPHAM) is the state-owned commercial operator that markets and sells the phosphate.
+European buyers have two routes: a direct purchase from GECOPHAM (for large, institutional buyers) or through a GECOPHAM-licensed Syrian trading intermediary.
 In practice, most European first-time buyers use the intermediary route.
 The end-to-end process from first contact to first cargo delivery is 8–16 weeks.
 The most important preparation step is completing internal compliance clearance (EU sanctions, OFAC, UN) before any formal engagement.

-• 01GEGMR is Syria's sole authorized exporter of Khneifess phosphate rock — no private mine or independent trader can export without GEGMR involvement.
+• 02GECOPHAM is Syria's commercial entity for Khneifess phosphate sales — no private mine or independent trader can export without GECOPHAM/authority involvement.

-• 02Two sourcing routes: direct from GEGMR (institutional, slower KYC) or via GEGMR-licensed Syrian trading intermediary (faster for first transactions).
+• 03Two sourcing routes: direct from GECOPHAM (institutional, slower KYC) or via GECOPHAM-licensed Syrian trading intermediary (faster for first transactions).

-• 03Export permit (izn al-tasdir): 7–14 business days from complete application — this is the critical path bottleneck.
+• 04Export permit (izn al-tasdir): 7–14 business days from complete application — this is the critical path bottleneck.

-• 05EU sanctions on Syria were lifted in June 2025; GEGMR itself (the state entity) is not on any EU/OFAC/UN sanctions list as of the publication date.
+• 06EU sanctions on Syria were lifted in June 2025; neither entity is on any EU/OFAC/UN sanctions list as of the publication date.

-• 06First contact protocol: written enquiry (email or formal letter) to GEGMR export department; Tartous-based shipping agents can facilitate introductions.
+• 07First contact protocol: written enquiry (email or formal letter) to the GECOPHAM commercial department; Tartous-based shipping agents can facilitate introductions.

 Last updated: 8 May 2026

-A European fertilizer producer or trader can, in principle, conclude a direct sale contract with GEGMR for the purchase of phosphate rock at FOB Tartous.
+A European fertilizer producer or trader can, in principle, conclude a direct sale contract with GECOPHAM (General Company for Phosphate and Mines) for the purchase of phosphate rock at FOB Tartous.
 This is the "cleanest" structure from a supply chain transparency perspective and typically offers the best FOB pricing (no intermediary margin).

 *Advantages*: